 Ask them if they have any questions about it.

-Give them a quote for that specific line of business and give a recap of why they would be interested in it.
+Give them a quote for that specific line of coverage and give a recap of why they would be interested in it.

-This is where new policies will naturally be sold.
+This is where you will naturally sell new policies.

-Remind your customers that you will be inviting them back for another appointment in about a year.
+Remind your customers that you will invite them back for another appointment in about a year.